shreyaskn72/DBMS_Learning/1_Fundamental_concepts/1.4 SQL (Structured Query Language)/1.4.4_Joins/flask_sqlalchemy_example_explanation.md

-Certainly!
 Flask-SQLAlchemy, an extension for Flask that integrates SQLAlchemy with Flask applications, allows you to perform various types of joins using Python code.
 Here's how you can use Flask-SQLAlchemy to perform different types of joins:

 ### Setup